 4. It was completed in the year 1958

 The NHK, the Japan Broadcasting Corporation, started broadcasting in the year 1953.
-So in order to provide a good signal in the entire Kantō region, a tall broadcasting tower was needed.
+So to provide a good signal in the entire Kantō region, a tall broadcasting tower was needed.

 At the same time, the government wanted to build an iconic symbol for Japan to represent its booming economy and infrastructure after the war in the 1950s.

-Construction of the tower started in June 1957 and it as completed just a year later on December 23, 1958.
+Construction of the tower started in June 1957 and it was completed just a year later on December 23, 1958.

 5. It was supposed to become the tallest structure in the world